Whole Home Remodeling in Cary, NC

 Frequently Asked Questions

-Where do I start with a whole home remodel?
+How do I get started with a whole-home remodel?

-A whole home remodel updates the major rooms and systems while keeping most walls in place.
-That usually means kitchen, baths, flooring, paint, and sometimes electrical or HVAC.
+A whole-home remodel updates the major rooms and essential features of the home while keeping most walls and the existing layout in place.
+That usually includes kitchen, baths, flooring, paint, and sometimes electrical or HVAC.
 A gut renovation takes the structure down to the studs and rebuilds everything inside the walls.
 Gut work costs more, takes longer, and usually means relocating.
 Most AG-CM projects fall on the whole-home side.

 Yes, all three.
 The design phase includes 3D previews and full material selection.
 We pull permits through Cary, Apex, Wake County, or whichever Triangle municipality you’re in.
 Trade coordination runs through one general contractor across electrical, plumbing, HVAC, framing, cabinetry, and paint.

 Yes.
-About a third of our whole home projects include some structural change, like adding square footage, opening a wall, or building a new master suite onto the existing footprint.
+Many of our whole-home projects include some structural change, like adding square footage, opening a wall, or building a new master suite within the existing footprint.
 The addition gets folded into the same scope and contract.
 For more on that scope of work, see our home additions page.
 For homeowners building from scratch, see our custom home construction

 Change orders are handled in writing.
-We price the addition, walk you through the timeline impact, and you sign before the work starts.
+We price the additional work, walk you through the timeline impact, and you sign before the work starts.
 The original contract covers everything in the original scope.
-Anything outside it, whether you add it or it surfaces during construction, runs through a change order.
+Anything outside that, whether you add it or it surfaces during construction, gets processed through a change order.

 Whole Home Remodeling Service Areas